-The following 16 states currently require no-fault/PIP coverage:
+The following 14 states currently require a certain level of no-fault insurance coverage:

-Optional no-fault/PIP insurance is offered in the following 7 states:
+No-fault insurance is offered but not mandatory in the following 9 states:

 Making a no-fault insurance claim